Payback (2015): Storylines

-At Extreme Rules, Ziggler defeated Sheamus in a Kiss Me Arse match.
+At Extreme Rules, Dolph Ziggler defeated Sheamus in a Kiss Me Arse match.
 On the May 7 episode of SmackDown, Ziggler and Neville defeated Sheamus and Barrett in a tag team match.
 On the May 11 episode of Raw, Ziggler was scheduled to face Sheamus at the event.

-At Extreme Rules, The New Day defeated Tyson Kidd and Cesaro to win the Tag Team Championship.
+At Extreme Rules, The New Day (Kofi Kingston and Big E, accompanied by Xavier Woods) defeated Tyson Kidd and Cesaro to win the WWE Tag Team Championship.
 On the April 30 episode of SmackDown, Kidd and Cesaro defeated The New Day by disqualification in a rematch for the titles.
-On the May 11 episode of Raw, The New Day were scheduled to defend the titles against Kidd and Cesaro in a 2-out-of-3 falls tag team match at the event.
+On the May 11 episode of Raw, The New Day were scheduled to defend the titles against Kidd and Cesaro in a two out of three falls tag team match at the event.

-On the May 11 episode of Raw, The Ascension interrupted a match between Curtis Axel and Damien Sandow, in the guise of Macho Mandow, and attacked both wrestlers, resulting in Axel and Mandow teaming together to attack The Ascension.
+On the May 11 episode of Raw, The Ascension (Konnor and Viktor) interrupted a match between Curtis Axel and Damien Sandow, in the guise of Macho Mandow, and attacked both wrestlers, resulting in Axel and Mandow teaming together to attack The Ascension.
 A match between the two pairs was scheduled for the Payback Kickoff pre-show.

 Bray Wyatt began sending messages to Ryback in April.
 On the April 27 and April 30 episodes of Raw, Wyatt attacked Ryback following the latter's victories over Bo Dallas and Luke Harper, respectively.
 On the May 11 episode of Raw, Ryback attacked Wyatt.
 On May 13, a match between the two was scheduled for the event.

-Naomi was defeated by Divas Champion, Nikki Bella, at Extreme Rules, and by Nikki's twin sister, Brie, on the April 27 episode of Raw.
+Naomi was defeated by Divas Champion, Nikki Bella, at Extreme Rules, and by Nikki's twin sister, Brie Bella, on the April 27 episode of Raw.
 A week later, a returning Tamina Snuka joined Naomi in an attack on both Bella Twins.
 On the May 11 episode of Raw, Tamina defeated Brie.
 On the May 14 episode of SmackDown, a match between the two teams was scheduled for Payback.